-Public Works uniforms shall include the division name and be the same or general style and color
+Public Works uniforms shall include the division name and be the same or general style and color within each department.
+Only ANSI (safety) wear is non-taxable, all other uniforms are considered taxable (refer to the definitions above).

 All Employees of the departments (not positions) listed above shall obtain the following uniforms from the approved rental contract: